 - Make a photocopy and have it notarized by a notary public.

-- Send or take the notarized copy to the Korean Embassy or Consulate that has jurisdiction for your area (see the list of Korean Embassies and Consulates below).
+- Send or take the notarized copy to the Korean Embassy or Consulate that has jurisdiction for your area (more on this in just a moment!).

 - Criminal Record Check